Book Design Made Simple

 Total number of pages estimated for your book: ________

 You can estimate your page count the same way we calculated the formulas listed above—by using your book’s trim size, typeface, and type size in an actual InDesign document.
-Of course, you’ll need InDesign to use this template.
+Of course, you’ll need InDesign to use this document.
 If you don’t have InDesign, you can download it for a free one-week trial or use it at your local library.

-Download our InDesign template by clicking here:
+Download our InDesign document by clicking here:

-InDesign Template for Estimating Page Count
+InDesign Document for Estimating Page Count

 Set the trim size and type specs to whatever you wish (see instructions below), and see how many pages the text runs to.
 Then use the following formula to calculate the average number of words per page: